Systematic effect induced by misalignment in a Reflective Polarization Modulator for CMB, and application to the LiteBIRD case: Formalism of the experiment

 The scanning strategy of \LiteBIRD is designed to allow full sky coverage while ensuring uniform sampling and minimizing systematic effects.
 The mission employs a combination of spin and precession motions to achieve an efficient full-sky survey, with parameters carefully chosen to optimize the distribution of hits across the sky and the polarization modulation~\cite{litebird2023probing}.

-Table~\ref{tab:imo} lists the primary baseline parameters common to the three telescopes: Low-, Mid- and High- Frequency Telescopes (LFT, MFT and HFT)~\cite{litebird2023probing,10.1117/1.JATIS.9.2.024003,10.1117/12.2629271}.
-Parameters related to the observational scan strategy are further illustrated in the schematics shown in Figure~\ref{fig:scan}.
+Table~\ref{tab:imo} lists the primary baseline parameters common to the three telescopes: Low-, Mid- and High- Frequency Telescopes (LFT, MFT and HFT)~\cite{litebird2023probing,10.1117/1.JATIS.9.2.024003,10.1117/12.2629271}. \simone{This configuration corresponds to the \LiteBIRD baseline design, which is being revised as part of the ongoing redesign process.} Parameters related to the observational scan strategy are further illustrated in the schematics shown in Figure~\ref{fig:scan}.
 The scan strategy parameters, including $\gamma$, $\beta$, and the spin rate, are optimized to achieve the most uniform distributions possible for both the hits over the entire sky area and the scanning directions within individual sky pixels.
 A spin rate below 0.05\,rpm results in non-uniform distributions for both quantities.
 The precession rate is determined to avoid moiré patterns using the procedure described in~\cite{Hoang_2017}.
 The HWP spin rates are adjusted to prevent overlap of the HWP harmonics with the science observation frequency band, as determined by the beam FWHM.
 The sampling rate is set to twice the Nyquist frequency of the HWP modulation.